jaanga/jaanga.github.io/demo/doug-d/README.md

 Further iterations

 * Could very much speed up the process
-	* Perhaps sllowing for real time updates controlled by a slider bar
+	* Perhaps allowing for real time updates controlled by a slider bar
 * Allow for any bitmap to be loaded as the texture
 * Allow for user controlled numbers of segments
 * Close any holes